 Trekking in Nepal during December

-However, it always pays to invest in the right quality gear such as a down jacket, a couple of fleece jackets, pants, base layers, warm hats, gloves, and sleeping bags, just naming a few essential types of equipment.
+However, it always pays to invest in the right quality gear, such as a down jacket, a couple of fleece jackets, pants, base layers, warm hats, gloves, and sleeping bags, to name a few essential types of equipment.
 It is better to have more than less.

-It is one of the best-kept secrets that trekking in Nepal during the winter has many benefits.
+One of the best-kept secrets is that trekking in Nepal during the winter has many benefits.
 The days when it snows by the second half of November or early December are long gone.
-However, a few days in December, precipitation can result in the rain in the low to middle altitude and snowfall in higher elevation.
+However, a few days in December, precipitation can result in rain in the low to middle altitudes and snowfall in higher elevations.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.